 - Students need to use the "back" arrows to get back to the cup stack

 Set Up: Have stacks of cups or cut paper trapezoids available for groups.

-Display: Display the My Robotic Friends Symbol Key (Course B) - Key or write the allowed actions on the board - make sure these are in a place where they can be seen for the whole activity.
+Display: Display the My Robotic Friends - Symbol Key or write the allowed actions on the board - make sure these are in a place where they can be seen for the whole activity.
 Explain to the class that these will be the only four actions that they can use for this exercise.
 For this task, they will instruct their “robot” friend to build a specific cup stack using only the commands listed on the key.